santiagochou/santiagochou.github.io/blog-study/_posts/2021-01-05-derivative-of-an-absolute-value.markdown

 ---

 ###### Tips：
-Use “\lvert，\rvert and \vert” to present the absolute values.
+Use “\lvert，\rvert and \vert” to present the absolute value notations.

 #### Explanation:
 absolute value function like  $ y=\lvert x-2 \rvert $ \\